Far-right politics: Brazil

-Children make the Nazi salute in Presidente Bernardes, São Paulo, circa 1935.
+Children make the Nazi salute in Presidente Bernardes, Brazil, circa 1935.

 During the 1920s and 1930s, a local brand of religious fascism appeared known as Brazilian Integralism, coalescing around the party known as Brazilian Integralist Action.
 It adopted many characteristics of European fascist movements, including a green-shirted paramilitary organization with uniformed ranks, highly regimented street demonstrations and rhetoric against Marxism and liberalism.

 Prior to World War II, the Nazi Party had been making and distributing propaganda among ethnic Germans in Brazil.
 The Nazi regime built close ties with Brazil through the estimated 100 thousand native Germans and 1 million German descendants living in Brazil at the time.
 In 1928, the Brazilian section of the Nazi Party was founded in Timbó, Santa Catarina.
 This section reached 2,822 members and was the largest section of the Nazi Party outside Germany.
 About 100 thousand born Germans and about one million descendants lived in Brazil at that time.

 After Germany's defeat in World War II, many Nazi war criminals fled to Brazil and hid among the German-Brazilian communities.
 The most notable example of this was Josef Mengele, a Nazi SS officer and physician known as the "Angel of Death" for his deadly experiments on prisoners at the Auschwitz II (Birkenau) concentration camp, who fled first to Argentina, then Paraguay, before finally settling in Brazil in 1960.
 Mengele eventually drowned in 1979 in Bertioga, on the coast of São Paulo state, without ever having been recognized in his 19 years in Brazil.

 The far right has continued to operate throughout Brazil and a number of far-right parties existed in the modern era including Patriota, the Brazilian Labour Renewal Party, the Party of the Reconstruction of the National Order, the National Renewal Alliance and the Social Liberal Party as well as death squads such as the Command for Hunting Communists.
 Former President of Brazil Jair Bolsonaro was a member of the Alliance for Brazil, a far-right nationalist political group that aimed to become a political party, until 2022, when the party was disbanded.
 Since 2022, he is a member of the Liberal Party.
 Bolsonaro has been widely described by numerous media organizations as far right.